murphygroup/docker-cellorganizer-jupyter-notebook/README.md

 ### CellOrganizer v2.8.0

 #### Features
-* Added improved model for generating protein distributions during T cell synapse formation that only requires annotation of cell couples at a single time point model including a correction method forand improves synapse alignment of T cells.
+* Added improved model for generating protein distributions during T cell synapse formation that only requires annotation of cell couples at a single time point model and improves synapse alignment.
 Includes training, synthesis and info demos.
-* Added outline PCA model for 2D cell and nuclear shapes.PCA model.
+* Added outline PCA model for 2D cell and nuclear shapes.
 Includes training, synthesis and info demos.
-* Added SPHARM-RPDM model for 3D cell/ and nuclear shapes (see https://doi.org/10.1093/bioinformatics/bty983).
+* Added SPHARM-RPDM model for 3D cell and nuclear shapes (see https://doi.org/10.1093/bioinformatics/bty983).
 Includes training, synthesis and info demos.

 #### Fixes
 * Fixed issues with options.train.flag.
 Valid options should be nuclear, cell, framework, and protein.